Density of group languages in shift spaces: Acknowledgements

 \section{Acknowledgements}

-The authors warmly thank Samuel Petite for leading us to a mistake in an early version of this paper and France Gheeraert for suggesting a simplification in the proof of \cref{t:minimalskew}.
+We would first like to thank the anonymous referees for carefully reading through our paper and for making very helpful comments and suggestions.
+We warmly thank Samuel Petite for leading us to a mistake in an early version of this paper and France Gheeraert for suggesting a simplification in the proof of Theorem~\ref{t:minimalskew}.
+We also thank Olivier Carton and Vincent Delecroix for insightful conversations about the notion of pointwise densities.

+The first author is supported by Agence Nationale de la Recherche through the project SymDynAr (ANR-23-CE40-0024) and 2024 ERC Synergy Project DynAMiCs (101167561).
+The second author was partially supported by the CTU Global Postdoc Fellowship program.
+The third author is supported by the KIAS Individual Grant (MG094701) at Korea Institute for Advanced Study.
+The first and fourth authors were supported by the Agence Nationale de la Recherche through the project IZES (ANR-22-CE40-0011).